Ramish93/AWS-Cloud-Practioner-Prep/README.md

   - utilizes data from cost explorer and track all AWS services, track cost per service, service usage, reserved instance utilization, coverage and saving plans.
 - Cost planing tools:

-  - AWS TCO (total cost of ownership) calculator. for organizations considering from their own data center to cloud. help make a case to transition to cloud.
+  - (deprecated now)AWS TCO (total cost of ownership) calculator. for organizations considering from their own data center to cloud. help make a case to transition to cloud.
 Based on a lot of customer feedback, the AWS TCO Calculator has been replaced by the AWS Pricing Calculator.
   - AWS simple Monthly Calculator **now deprecated and called AWS pricing calculator:** calculate specific workload in cloud. like your datacenter use 5 servers you can add them here and it will tell monthly cost.

 - How to organize use of aws: